HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 Here, $z$ represents the stochastic latent representation sampled from the distribution $p(z \mid x)$, which is conditioned on the input data $x$.

-Variational Autoencoders (VAEs) are a prime example of models that leverage stochastic latent representations.
+**Variational Autoencoders (VAEs)** are a prime example of models that leverage stochastic latent representations.
 In VAEs, the encoder network outputs the parameters of a probability distribution (e.g., mean and variance) instead of a fixed value.
 The latent representation is then sampled from this distribution, introducing randomness into the encoding process.

-### Conclusion

-Deterministic and stochastic latent representations offer distinct approaches to encoding information in machine learning models.
-While deterministic representations provide simplicity and determinism, stochastic representations capture uncertainty and variability, enabling more robust and expressive representations.

-Understanding the differences between these two types of latent representations is essential for choosing the appropriate model architecture and addressing the specific requirements of a given task.

 <br/><br/>
 ## 3. Inference and Marginal Probability